bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Until then, for a full week, consultations can be made online to the teaching staff.
 As they can edit students' code as well as including side-notes to help them, this make Jupyter online notebooks a very useful asynchronous interaction channel.
 After being submitted these are evaluated by the staff and returned to students, if necessary corrections are needed, until each exercise is fully solved.
-UNLaM relies on MS Teams to assign and keep track of student's work, __but any LMS__, such as the open source Moodle, can fulfil this task.

 Two further weeks complete the 16-week schedule.
 These are reserved not only for the students to submit overdue exercises but, mainly, to perform an oral presentation on how they solved a final project.